 The Wash is the square-mouthed bay and estuary at the north-west corner of East Anglia on the East coast of England, where Norfolk meets Lincolnshire.
 It is among the largest estuaries in the United Kingdom.
 The Wash is fed by the rivers Witham, Welland, Nene and Great Ouse.
 The Wash is the UK’s most important estuary for wildlife.
 The coastline has some of the best saltmarsh and mudflats in the country supporting thousands of wildfowl and waders on their migration.

 West End Cinema

-The West End Cinema on West Street in Boston provides the local community with the latest offerings for the big screen, and is also available for hire as a private cinema or conference facility.
+The Savoy Cinema on West Street in Boston provides the local community with the latest offerings for the big screen, and is also available for hire as a private cinema or conference facility.

 Westwood Lakes sits in a beautiful and peaceful part of Lincolnshire, on the outskirts of the historical market town of Boston.
 A keen fisherman himself, Alan, dreamed of owning his own fishing lake.
 His dream came true in 2006 and the site has grown and developed into a successful holiday location with 7 fishing lakes, 24 luxury holiday lodges, a restaurant and one of Lincolnshire’s biggest Tackle and Bait shops.